-A digital signature certificate (DSC) is a secure digital key issued by recognised Certifying Authorities (CAs) to validate the identity of the certificate holder.
-It contains an individual’s name, digital signature, date of issuance of the certificate and date of expiry, and the name of the CA.
+A digital signature certificate (DSC) is a secure digital key issued by recognised certifying authorities to validate the identity of the certificate holder.
+A digital signature certificate (DSC) includes information such as the user's name, pin code, country, email address, certificate issuance date, and certifying authority's name.

-Apart from authenticating the certificate holder’s identity, DSC helps in the following ways:
+Apart from authenticating the certificate holder’s identity, an online digital signature helps in the following ways:

 Digital signatures ensure a smoother workflow in an organization by limiting the time and cost spent on signing documents and contracts.
 Documents can be signed by the required persons in a click of a button.
 This is especially useful when the signer is located in a different area and there is no dependency for him/her to be physically present.

 Digitally signed documents cannot be changed or modified after they have been signed, making the records safe and stable.
 These certificates are often required by government entities in order to cross-check and validate business transactions.

 At Vakilsearch, we issue only Class 3 DSCs.
 However, you can find the information about Class 1 for reference purposes.